saikotek/docs/pages/storage_and_backup/object_storage/s3_bucket_lifecycle/guide.en-gb.md

 /// details | Mix of expiration and transition rules with conflicting rules

-The following lifecycle configuration is uploaded to non-versioned bucket.
+The following lifecycle configuration is uploaded to a non-versioned bucket.
 It defines 2 rules that apply to all objects with prefix "old" and tag "type" with value "logs":

 - 90 days after their creation, the objects will be expired
 - 90 days after their creation, the objects will be transitioned